Eggs are a staple in our household and we eat a lot of them. Up to four dozen every week, in fact.

 All chickens are raised on farms.
 Thus, the term doesn’t say anything about the hens’ living conditions.
 Cage-raised hens are also farm-raised.

-Nutritional Value Of Pastured Eggs vs. Regular Eggs
+Nutritional Value of Pastured vs. Free Range Eggs

 - Twice as much vitamin E.